5 Website Builders With Great eCommerce

 Wix’s online store is a robust and comprehensive eCommerce solution.
 For the full story on Wix, check out my Wix review.

-Squarespace may be better known for impeccable aesthetics and ads featuring John Malkovich than for eCommerce capabilities, but its online store is one that definitely merits consideration.
+Squarespace (see our review) may be better known for impeccable aesthetics and ads featuring John Malkovich than for eCommerce capabilities, but its online store is one that definitely merits consideration.

 You can sell both physical and digital products in your Squarespace store.
 In fact, Squarespace even came up with a third category: service products.
 These include classes, consultations, and the like.